University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-2.md

 Install UTM
 ===========

 As above, [UTM for macOS] is a front-end for QEMU for macOS.
-You should [download and install UTM].
+You can *optionally* [download and install UTM] as an alternative to VirtualBox if you are running macOS.

 [UTM for macOS]: https://mac.getutm.app/
 [download and install UTM]: https://docs.getutm.app/installation/macos/